samuel-momodu/Portfolio/SQL-Schemas/README.md

 ### GOALS

 When a table schema is correctly defined in a relational database, it eradicates the possibility of data loss.
 This is very useful when setting up a relational database table for a business.
-This improves the accuracy of data stored in the realtional database.
+This improves the accuracy to which data can be retieved, stored and used to generate reports directly from the relational database.

 ### BENEFITS